-Amy E. Elkins reviews handiwork by Sara Baume… handiwork’s Crafting of the New Global Elegy
+Amy E. Elkins reviews handiwork by Sara Baume… Book Review: handiwork’s Crafting of the New Global Elegy

 Janie Terrero’s decision to declare her identity at the centre of her work is a gesture of defiance towards the Prison’s attempt to anonymise inmates in an effort to prevent solidarity from forming.… Stitching Solidarity: Janie Terrero and the Political Power of the Needle